OnCrew vs in-house receptionist

 What changes the day you switch on OnCrew

 Your business number stays the same.
-Calls that would have gone to voicemail or an unstaffed receptionist desk now hit OnCrew.
-The AI greets the caller in your business name, asks the intake questions you defined, flags urgent calls, captures the caller name, address, and problem, and pings your on-call team.
+Calls that would have gone to voicemail or an unstaffed desk can reach OnCrew.
+The AI greets the caller in your business name, asks the intake questions you defined, flags urgent calls, captures caller details, and sends your team a handoff.

 A human on your team is the one who calls the caller back and decides on next steps.
 OnCrew does not promise dispatch times or take service-tech actions on its own.